Learn

 What is an Unrecruited Walk-On Offer?

 Many student-athletes are familiar with the term “redshirting,” but there are several different color shirt terms that signify a student-athlete's eligibility status.
-Let's break down the different color shirt statuses and what each means.
+Below, we will break down the different color shirt statuses and what each means:

 Redshirting